 Scottish Welfare Fund

 The Scottish Welfare Fund provides several grants and payments for people facing a crisis or needing essential household items.
-You may be able to get a community care grant or a budgeting loan from The Scottish Welfare Fund to buy things you need for your home.
+You may be able to get a community care grant or a budgeting loan to buy things you need for your home.

 You must be 16 years or over and have a low income to get a crisis grant but you do not need to be getting any benefits.
 Crisis grants provide help for people who need money quickly because of an emergency or disaster.
 They are usually small amounts given to pay for food or heating costs for a few weeks at most.
 These grants are discretionary but do not have to be paid back.